 - Execution speed.
 Python can be slower than compiled languages since it is interpreted.
 (Well, sort of.
 See our earlier discussion on this topic.)

-The questions and tips presented herein can be extremely valuable aids in identifying true Python masters.
-We hope you find them to be a useful foundation for “separating the wheat from the chaff” in your quest for the elite few among Python developers.
+The questions and tips presented herein can be extremely valuable aids in identifying true Python development masters.
+We hope you find them to be a useful foundation for “separating the wheat from the chaff” in your quest for the elite few among Python software developers.
 Yet it is important to remember that these are merely intended as tools to be incorporated into the larger context of your overall recruiting toolbox and strategy.

 And, for those who may have mistakenly read this guide hoping to learn how to capture a reptile (sorry dude, wrong kind of python!), we recommend instead checking out the Wildlife Foundation of Florida’s Python Challenge.